 Since commencing sales activities in early 2010, our strategy has been to focus on markets where electricity prices, irradiance and government policies make solar PV installations economically viable.
-Today, our products have been installed in over 100 countries, including the U.S., Canada, Belgium, France, Germany, Italy, the Netherlands, the United Kingdom, Israel, Australia Japan, Singapore and China.
+Today, our products have been installed in over 120 countries, including the U.S., Canada, Germany, Italy, the Netherlands, the United Kingdom, Israel, Australia Japan, Singapore, India, Taiwan, South Africa, Belgium, France, and China.

 We target our sales and marketing efforts to the largest distributors, electrical equipment wholesalers, EPC contractors and installers in each of the countries where we operate.
-In the U.S., Germany, Italy, the United Kingdom and Australia, our products are carried and actively sold by most of the top solar PV distributors as well as the largest electrical distribution companies that are active in solar PV.
+In the U.S., Germany, Italy, the United Kingdom, and Australia, our products are carried and actively sold by most of the top solar PV distributors as well as the largest electrical distribution companies that are active in solar PV.
 We anticipate that an increasing percentage of solar PV equipment sales will also occur through electrical equipment wholesalers who sell to a broad range of electrical contractors, and we are focused on cultivating these global relationships.
-As of December 31, 2016, according to the data available on our monitoring portal, approximately 15,600 installers around the world have installed SolarEdge solar PV systems, including an average of approximately 367 new installers per month since the beginning of 2016.
+As of December 31, 2017, according to the data available on our monitoring portal, approximately 17,200 installers around the world have installed SolarEdge solar PV systems.
 We also sell our power optimizers to several PV module manufacturers that offer PV modules with our power optimizer physically embedded into their modules.

-Additionally, we have a number of programs focused on educating installers and other industry professionals about our technology, and we use a combination of road shows, webinars and partner trainings to show them how best to design, sell and implement our technology in their projects.
+Additionally, we have a number of programs focused on educating installers and other industry professionals about our technology, and we use a combination of road shows, webinars, and partner trainings to show them how best to design, sell, and implement our technology in their projects.